Boulder08/chunknorris/README.md

 For example --master-display "G(13250,34500)B(7500,3000)R(34000,16000)WP(15635,16450)L(40000000,50)" --max-cll "3241,902" would be transformed to --master-display G(0.265,0.69)B(0.15,0.06)R(0.68,0.32)WP(0.313,0.329)L(4000,0.005) --max-cll 3241,902 when processing.

+**--lookahead**: Defines the amount of lookahead to use in the encoder.
+- Example: --lookahead 50
+- Default: 64 for aomenc, automatic (encoder defined) for svt-av1 and x265, 40 for rav1e

+**--x265cl**: Defines a string of parameters to feed to x265 in addition to the preset.
+Remember to use double quotes, and there is no sanity check!

+**If you use x265 and want to set the HDR parameters, put them here and not to the separate mastering display parameters!**

+- Example: --x265cl "--no-sao --rskip 0"
+- Default: None

+**--sample-start-frame** and **--sample-end-frame**: Defines the range to encode a sample from.
+The normal script and encode settings will be used so you can validate for example the film grain/photon noise level using this parameter pair.
+- Example: --sample-start-frame 10200 --sample-end-frame 10500
+- Default: None

 **encode_script**: Give the path (full or relative to the path where you run the script) to the Avisynth script you want to use for encoding.

 ---